joedolson/my-calendar/src/readme.txt

 == Upgrade Notice ==

-Security Update: Please update to version 3.3.17 or later as soon as possible.
+Security Update: Please update to 3.4.4 as soon as possible.